If you spend enough time on the water, you will eventually encounter sea sickness.

 - communicating early if something feels off

-These are the same preparation habits instructors recommend across certification programs worldwide because they help sailors stay engaged with what’s happening onboard.
+These preparation habits are widely recommended across certification programs because they help sailors stay confident, alert, and engaged onboard.

-The encouraging news is that many sailors find their tolerance improves quickly as they spend more time on the water.
-Repeated exposure helps your body adapt to motion, and the strategies that work best for you become easier to recognize over time.
+Many sailors find their tolerance improves as they spend more time on the water.
+Repeated exposure helps your body adapt to motion and makes it easier to recognize what works best for you personally.
+Confidence grows alongside experience, even though some sailors continue to feel motion sensitivity in certain conditions throughout their lives.

+What matters most is preparation and communication.
 Sea sickness is common.
-Preparation to ward off, or recover if seasickness has onset, is normal.
+Planning ahead is part of seamanship.
 And crews that support each other through it almost always have a better day on the water.